Trade shows are one of the key aspects of developing export sales.

 ‘Give me six hours to chop down a tree and I will spend the first four sharpening the axe.’Abraham Lincoln

 Preparing an exhibition covers many aspects, here is a useful list summarizing most of them:

-- Booking your space: first topic to be taken care of.
+- Booking your space: the first topic to be taken care of.
 Some famous worldwide trade shows are booked years before they happen.
-If you want to have a chance to get the right spot your will have to plan long before.
+If you want to have a chance to get the right spot you will have to plan long before.

 - Booth design: it is always good to subcontract this part to a specialized communication company that you can trust.
 Remember: “first impression lasts”.
 The way you present your company will send a message to the customers.
 Do not hesitate to invest in a good trade show booth.

-Take into consideration practical details such as: electricity plugs (how much / which type / where…), water, sink, food corner, storage / locked room with a safe, WiFi, other type of energies (pneumatic), table / chairs…
+Take into consideration practical details such as electricity plugs (how much / which type / where…), water, sink, food corner, storage / locked room with a safe, WiFi, other types of energies (pneumatic), table/chairs…

 - Booth construction: always good to choose a well-known company.
 Ask other companies in your field who they are using.